 What Should the Tooth Fairy Say?

-If you’re looking for a template for what to write, here’s something to get you started.
+You want to bring a little magic with that tooth fairy letter!
+If you’re stumped on what to write, here’s a template for what to write, here’s something to get you started.

 I’m so excited you lost a tooth, and what a beautiful tooth it is.
 You must be doing a great job brushing.